 - You are at least 600 ft from the posted sinkhole lakes in the PRC.

 - You follow all state land rules.

 - You post a Camp Registration Card (PR 4134) at your campsite.
-The card is available at DNR offices or Print a card here.
+The card is also available at DNR offices.

-Once the site for a CCC Camp in the mid-1930’s, this is the PRC’s largest and most popular “family” campground.
+Pickerel Lake Campground was once the site for a CCC Camp in the mid-1930’s.
+This is is the PRC’s largest and most popular “family” campground.
 The 39-site campground is on the shore of Pickerel Lake.
 It has an excellent swimming beach, with boat launching site, area for day use picnicking, hiking trail around the lake and room for large camping rigs.
 Rainbow trout (planted) bass and blue gill may all be found here.
 An All Species Fishing License is required and fishing is allowed from the last Saturday in April through September 30th only.
 Elk, wild turkey, deer and other wildlife can be seen in the area.

 No gas motors are allowed on the lake.
 No dogs are allowed in the picnic area.
 This is the most handicap assessable campground in the Forest.
 During the summer months, host campers are on hand to help maintain the campground, answer questions and provide assistance.

 There is a scenic vista overlooking the Sturgeon Valley one mile south of the campground.
 This is a great place to view Michigan’s fall colors.

 Pigeon Bridge Campground is located near the bridge across the Pigeon River on Sturgeon Valley road.
 This ten-site campground has easy access for visitors and offers hiking, cross-country skiing, and trout fishing in the crystal clear Pigeon River.
 It can accommodate large camping rigs and is the trailhead for the Shingle Mill Pathway and the High Country Pathway.
 A hand pump water well is available on site.